cwza/faceblock-client/README.md

 Project is created by create-react-app 1.0.2 and run eject for customize.

 Core:
-  react, redux, redux-saga, reselect, normalizr
+  react, redux, react-router, react-router-redux, redux-saga, reselect, normalizr

 Test:
   Jest